-- and if none of those are found, then to the person who are entitled to the larges share of the estate (NY SCPA 1001(1)).
+- and if none of those are found, then to the person who is entitled to the largest share of the estate (NY SCPA 1001(1)).

 An Administrator will receive Letters of Administration from the Surrogate’s Court.
 Here is what the Letters of Administration look like:

-Once an executor or administrator, that person can start performing their duties in accordance with New York law.
+Once the court appoints someone an executor or administrator, that person can start performing their duties per New York law.

-The duties include things like finding (marshaling) the assets of the decent, paying debts taxes and fees and distributing the assets in accordance with the will.
-It is important to perform those functions correctly, so that all beneficiaries receive their shares and all proper creditors get their claims satisfied.
+The duties include things like finding (marshaling) the assets of the decent, paying debts taxes and fees and distributing the assets per the will.
+It is important to perform those functions correctly so that all beneficiaries receive their shares, and all proper creditors get their claims satisfied.
 Otherwise, the person in charge of the estate may risk being personally liable to the beneficiaries or creditors of the estate.
 There is no difference between Executor and Administrator as far as their basic functions.
 They are so similar that even though there is no such thing, we might as well call them executor administrator.

-When a person applies to be an Executor, all the court is doing is essentially confirming the decedent’s own appointment.
-When a person applies to be Administrator, however, the court will do some additional checking.
+When a person applies to be an Executor, all the court is doing is essentially confirming the decedent’s appointment.
+When a person applies to be an administrator, however, the court will do some additional checking.

-When a person is appointed as an Executor, a bond is usually not required, because most standard wills state that the executor can serve without bond.
-For Administrators, however, the court is more likely to require a bond.
+A court appoints an executor without bond because most standard wills state that the executor can serve without bond.
+For administrators, however, the court is more likely to require a bond.
 A bond is insurance against theft or mismanagement involving the estate.
 The difference between the executor and administrator of an estate in this regard can come down to bond vs. no bond.

-Unlike the potential Executor, the potential Administrator may be required to show how they are related to the decedent , in order to demonstrate to the court that they are the closest living relative and as such, have the preference to serve as the administrator.
+Another difference between executor and administrator is that the potential administrator may be required to show how they are related to the decedent.
+They would need to show the court that they are the closest living relative, and as such, have the preference to serve as the administrator.
+This is called “Kinship“.

 The person applying to be an Administrator may be required to obtain consent from other relatives who are as closely related as the potential administrator is.
 Or they may be required to officially notify those relatives of their intent to become the executor.

-In some situations, it may be sufficient to have the family tree affidavit be signed by a person with the knowledge of the family tree.
+In some situations, it may be sufficient to have a person with the knowledge of the family tree signed the affidavit.
 In other situations, the potential administrator may need to show documents in support of the family tree, such as birth and death certificates.
-Making family trees and showing such documents can be pretty difficult, especially if the person who died or their ancestors immigrated to America from another country.
+Making family trees and showing such documents can be difficult, especially if the person who died or their ancestors immigrated to America from another country.
 The difference between executor and administrator of an estate is that the executor is less likely to be asked to show kinship.
 The executor is already named in the will, that’s all the proof the court may need.

-Administrator can be Required to Post a Bond
+An Administrator is More Likely to Be Required to Post a Bond

 Important Executor vs Administrator distinction: Most executors are not required to post a bond.
-This is especially true of the majority of executors where the will says that the executor is not required to post a bond.
+Anyways, most wills explicitly state that the executor is not required to post a bond.

-Administrators, however, are often required to post a bond for the entire value of the estate.
+Administrators, on the other hand, are often required by the court to post a bond for the entire value of the estate.

 Restrictions on the Administrator

-When an administrator is appointed, courts of most New York counties (i.e. Kings County) restrict their powers.
-For example, the court might restrict their powers to collecting only $200,000.
-Or, the court can restrict an administrator’s power to sell real estate such as a house, requiring them to make an extra application to the court to collect over $200,000 or to sell a house.
+When an administrator is appointed, courts of most New York counties (i.e., Kings County) restrict their powers.
+For example, the court might restrict an administrator’s power to collecting only $200,000.
+Or, the court can restrict an administrator’s power to sell real estate such as a house.
+The court can require an administrator to make an extra application to the court to, for example, collect over $200,000 or sell a house.

 If the beneficiaries are contesting the probate or administration, then the court can impose more restrictions on the administrator or executor.
 If there are people who object to the appointment of an Executor or Administrator, things get more complicated.
 The same goes for when the court is suspicious of something.
 If that happens, the courts may require additional proof from an executor or administrator before they get appointed, such as additional kinship information and a kinship hearing or a kinship trial.
-The court may also hold hearings on the qualification of the person who is asking to be in charge of the estate.
-Courts can place additional restrictions on appointment, such as restricting letters of administration of an executor or requiring an executor to post a bond even if the will states that the executor is to post no bond.
+The court may also hold hearings on the qualification of the potential administrator or executor.
+Courts can place additional restrictions on appointment.
+A court can restrict the powers of an administrator.
+A court can require an executor to post a bond even if the will states that the executor is to post no bond.
 No difference between Executor and Administrator in that their powers can both be restricted or limited by the court.

-In recent times, we have noticed that courts are more reluctant to appoint preliminary executors, as the extra work puts a strain on the court’s resources.
+Courts are currently more reluctant than they used to be to appoint preliminary executors.
+The extra work puts a strain on the court’s resources.
 We are trying to not apply for preliminary executorship unless necessary in the case.
 The difference between executor and administrator in this regard is that there is no such thing as a preliminary administrator.”
 Only an Executor can be preliminary.

 Notice to All Heirs and Potential Heirs

-A person who wishes to get appointed as an Administrator of estate needs, you would be required to give notice to everyone who stands to inherit from the person who died (“distributees”).
+If you wish to get appointed as an Administrator of estate needs, you would be required to give notice to everyone who stands to inherit from the person who died (“distributees”).

 Affidavit of Sole Heirship

-Some States Abolished the Executor/Administrator Distinction and Call Everyone Personal Representative
+Some Other States Abolished the Executor vs Administrator Distinction

-About 12 States did away with the Executor/Administrator distinction and just call everyone personal representative.
-But in New York, the distinction still exists so it is important not to mix up those two terms when it comes to the person in charge of the estate.
+About 12 States did away with the Executor vs Administrator distinction and call everyone personal representative.
+But in New York, the distinction still exists, so it is important not to mix up those two terms when it comes to the person in charge of the estate.

-If you are trying to figure out the difference between executor and administrator of an estate, you likely require the services of a New York City estate lawyer, give me a call.
+If you are trying to figure out the difference between executor and administrator of an estate, you likely require the services of a New York estate lawyer.
 I have been helping people deal with estates for more than a decade.
 My name is Albert Goodwin and I can be reached at (212) 233-1233 or firstname.lastname@example.org.
-I look forward to securing your estate for generations to come!
+I look forward to securing your estate for generations to come.